S&T Bancorp (STBA)

 Outbound Investments

-- S&T Bancorp plans to leverage its strong capital position to explore both organic and inorganic strategic investment opportunities.
+- S&T Bancorp aims to leverage its strong capital position to explore strategic investment opportunities and maintain flexibility in capital management.

 Capital Expenditures